This document describes how DRACOON for Windows can be deployed on a corporate network and automatically installed on PCs of Windows domain users.

 This also means that you are responsible on your own that updates for DRACOON for Windows are deployed in your supported environment.
 It is important that you make sure that newly available updates are deployed as soon as possible, as they usually contain important bug fixes and improvements.

 You can always download the MSI files required for the latest update from the top of this page.
-The latest version of DRACOON for Windows with release date can always be found under Downloads for DRACOON.
+The latest version of DRACOON for Windows with its release date can always be found under Downloads for DRACOON.